miLibris/flask-rest-jsonapi/docs/include_related_objects.rst

       }
     }

-I know it is an absurd example because it will include details of related person computers and details of the person that is already in the response.
-But it is just for example.
+It's an absurd example because it will include details of the related person's computers and details of the person that is already in the response.
+But it is just for demonstration.